Ebiroll/qemu_esp32/README.md

 Ctrl-A  then H   (save output) press  reset on ESP to get start.
 ```
-When finnished trim the capturefile (remove all before and after the dump data) and call it, test.log
+When finished trim the capturefile (remove all before and after the dump data) and call it, test.log
 Notice that there are two dumps search for ROM and ROM1
 Compile the dump to rom program.
 ```